mptwaktusolat/app_waktu_solat_malaysia/README.md

 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists. -->

-Started from the intention to learn Flutter, now the app has achieved over 10 thousands install, beyond far on what can I imagine.
+Started with the intention to learn Flutter, until the app has achieved over 40 thousand installs, beyond far on what can I imagine.

-I always wanted to contribute something to the ummah, and this is one of my way to doing it.
-This project will be kept maintained so it will relevant for many generation to come.
+I always wanted to contribute something to the ummah (Islam), and this is one of my way of doing it.
+I hope this project will benefit Malaysians (including people who reside in Malaysia) by providing quick and easy access to prayer times in their area.
+This project will be kept maintained so it will relevant for many generations to come.
 Inshallah.

 <!-- ## Attribution